 Other than through plugins, it is possible to use DFHack via remote access interface, or by writing scripts in Lua or Ruby.
 There are plenty of examples in the scripts folder.
-The DFHack Lua API is quite well documented.

 The most important parts of DFHack are the Core, Console, Modules and Plugins.